Anexsoft/koditar/README.md

 ### ⚠️Note
 The avatar can't recognize between the first and the last name, take care about that.

-👉 This means that the script will only take the first two words found by the text passed.
+👉 This means that the script will only take the first letter of each word passed.

 | Input | Output |
 | ------------- | ------------- |
 | Eduardo Rodríguez Patiño | ER
 | Juan Jose Gonzales Miranda | JJ
 | Alberto Miguel Javier Perez Lozano | AM
-| Eduardo  | ED
+| Eduardo | E
-| AB  | AB
 | A  | A

 The result will be one or two letters in uppercase.